Protect the world’s peace. Donate to support Ukraine

 Is Design for the Real World: Human Ecology and Social Change worth reading?

-How many pages is Design for the Real World: Human Ecology and Social Change and when was it published?
+How many pages is Design for the Real World: Human Ecology and Social Change, and when was it published?

-Design for the Real World consists of approximately 272 pages and was originally published in 1971.
-This influential work remains relevant, discussing design's role in addressing contemporary ecological and social issues.
+Design for the Real World: Human Ecology and Social Change consists of approximately 270 pages and was originally published in 1971.
+This seminal work continues to be relevant in discussions about sustainable design and environmental responsibility.